bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 ---
 Upcoming Talks:

+* **NDC Oslo** - 11/29 to 12/3/2021 - "Amazing Algorithms for Solving Problems in Software", "Eliminating Hidden Dangers to your Applications: Patterns for Reliable Systems" & "Genetic Algorithms" (Lightning Talk)

 **I have restarted speaking in-person on a limited basis.
 If you are interested in having me speak at your event, please contact me.**

 ***